ThatChemical5117/Makefiles/README.md

 └── Makefile
 ```

-We have two Project directories, Application and Core
+There are two project, Application and Core.
+Both projects have a Makefile that is capable of compiling each project.

-Application generates the main executable while Core generates a static library that is used by Application
+Application/Makefile and Core/Makefile are copies of Makefile.prj and Makefile.prj.a respectively

-The Makefile in the root is the Working directory Makefile that sets the dependency of each Project to each other and allows for the running of all Project Makefiles
+The "workspace Makefile" is just a copy of Makefile.wrk.

-Application/Makefile is a copy of Makefile.prj while Core/Makefile is a copy of Makefile.prj.a found in this repo
+Here is the workspace Makefile config
 ``` Makefile
 #ExampleProject/Makefile